Sphereon-Opensource/SSI-SDK/packages/issuance-branding/README.md

 ---

 A Veramo issuance branding plugin.
 This plugin manages issuer and credential branding and persists them.
-The branding can be used to display an issuer or credential.
+The branding can be used to display an issuer or a credential.

 ## Available functions